-- Assumptions in the various reports regarding gold recovery have noted that while higher Au recoveries than measured could possibly be achieved by combining flotation and cyanide leaching, it was noted that the low grades, high cyanide consumption and environmental control measures could render the additional gold recovery uneconomical. - Copper toll smelters are loath to accept copper concentrates containing less than 25% Cu without imposing higher Cu deductions on payable metal.
-The early Whistler testwork identified difficulties in obtaining payable Cu grades even with 3 stages of cleaning and consequently made a decision to exclude ore samples containing elevated Pb and Zn from subsequent testwork (Section 13.2.1). - No assays of silver were performed during the test programs, with the exception of Ag grades being reported in the minor element analysis of the two concentrates produced in the 2012 testwork (Table 13-8), which were however not linked to Ag head grades and yield unreliable metallurgical accounting results. - Flotation testwork assays covered only Au, Cu, and some Fe and S assays were performed, but Pb, Zn and Ag assays were conspicuous by their absence. - As seen in the notes in the Resource table (Table 1-1) the overall indicated resource grades are 0.79g/t Au; 0.13% Cu and 2.19g/t Ag.
-Note 5 states silver recovery for Ag grades below 10g/t are estimated at 65% while no Ag recovery is allowed for Ag grades above 19g/t as the resource model indicates a strong association of high Ag values with high Pb and Zn content samples, for which no metallurgical testwork has been performed except for the single Kennecott test which returned unsatisfactory Au and Cu results in terms of concentrate grades due to Pb and Zn dilution of the copper concentrate (Section 13.2.1). - For all the above reasons the metallurgical recommendation of 70% Au recovery, 83% Cu recovery and 65% Ag recovery of ore containing less than 10g/t Ag should be used until such time as a more comprehensive metallurgical test program is performed which provides reliable grade and recovery results on material containing Pb and Zn as well as Au, Cu, and Ag.
+- To date no mineralogical work has been performed despite recommendations to that effect made in each phase of metallurgical testing. - Assumptions in the various reports regarding gold recovery have noted that while higher Au recoveries than measured could possibly be achieved by combining flotation and cyanide leaching, it was noted that for the low grades, high cyanide consumption and environmental control measures could render the additional gold recovery uneconomical. - Copper toll smelters are loath to accept copper concentrates containing less than 25% Cu without imposing higher Cu deductions on payable metal.
+The early Whistler testwork identified difficulties in obtaining payable Cu grades even with 3 stages of cleaning and consequently decided to exclude ore samples containing elevated Pb and Zn from subsequent testwork (Section 10.2.1). - No assays of silver were performed during the test programs, apart from Ag grades being reported in the minor element analysis of the two concentrates produced in the 2012 testwork (Table 10-8), which were not linked to Ag head grades and yield unreliable metallurgical accounting results. - Flotation testwork assays covered only Au, Cu, and some Fe and S assays were performed, but Pb, Zn and Ag assays were conspicuous by their absence. - As seen in the notes in the Resource table (Table 1-1) the overall Indicated resource grades are 0.79 g/t Au; 0.13% Cu and 2.19 g/t Ag.
+Note 4 states silver recovery for Ag grades below 10 g/t are estimated at 65% while no Ag recovery is allowed for Ag grades above 19 g/t as assays indicate a strong association of high Ag values with high Pb and Zn content samples, for which no metallurgical testwork has been performed except for the single Kennecott test which returned unsatisfactory Au and Cu results in terms of concentrate grades due to Pb and Zn dilution of the copper concentrate (Section 10.2.1). - For all the above reasons the metallurgical recommendation of 70% Au recovery, 83% Cu recovery and 65% Ag recovery of ore containing less than 10 g/t Ag should be used until such time as a more comprehensive metallurgical test program is performed which provides reliable grade and recovery results on material containing Pb and Zn as well as Au, Cu, and Ag.

-14 MINERAL RESOURCE ESTIMATE
+11 MINERAL RESOURCE ESTIMATES

-The Mineral Resource estimate for the Whistler Project has an effective date of June 11, 2021.
+The Mineral Resource Estimate (MRE) for the Whistler Project has an effective date of September 22, 2022.
 The resource estimate was prepared by Sue Bird, P.Eng., of MMTS.

-14.1 Mineral Resource Estimate
+11.1 Mineral Resource Estimate